Beware of pension scams

 Sadly, pension scams are all too common.
 It doesn’t matter how little or how much you’ve saved into your pension, scammers can target anyone – with the average victim losing around £91,000.

-Scams are hard to spot and are often disguised with credible websites, testimonials and materials which make them look like the real thing.
+Scams are hard to spot and are often disguised with sophisticated-looking websites, testimonials and materials which can make them look really convincing.

 - Offers of a free pension review